luqmancrit/Polynomial-Logistic-Regression-Numpy-/README.md

 - Feature mapping: The dataset clearly shows the decision boundary is polynomial.
 Polynomial feature mapping technique be used, which allows for more complex relationships between features and the target variable.

 ## 🔃Data Splitting
-To ensure the model is generalized well and not overfitting, the data will be splitted into three different sets:<br>
+To ensure the model is generalized well and not overfittingthe data will be splitted into fraction of sets.
+Splitting the data will lead to a faster process of finding the optimal predicition model, since time is a limited source.
+Three different sets:<br>
 - Training set=60%
 - Development set=20%
 - Test set=20%

-Splitting the data will lead to a faster process of finding the optimal predicition model, since time is a limited source.

 ## 🎿Model Development
 ### 🏂Model Training